 '''

+#include "axom/primal/geometry/Point.hpp"

-#include "axom/quest/SignedDistance.hpp"
+#include "axom/quest/SignedDistance.hpp" // quest::SignedDistance

 '''

 The constructor takes several arguments:

 - const mint::Mesh surfaceMesh: A pointer to a surface mesh with triangles and/or quadrilaterals. - bool isWatertight: Indicates the mesh is a watertight mesh, a manifold.
 The signed distance from a point to a manifold is mathematically well-defined.
 When the input is not a closed surface mesh, the mesh must span the entire computational mesh domain, dividing it into two regions. - bool computeSign (default true): Optional.
 Enables or disables the computation of signs in distance queries. - int allocatorID: Optional.
 Sets a custom Umpire allocator to use in constructing the underlying BVH; by default, this is set to a default allocator for the execution space the SignedDistance class is instantiated in (host-side memory for CPU and OpenMP, unified memory for GPUs).